Green Is The Unexpected Nail Shade Everyone’s Asking For This Spring

 Neon French

 Expect to see more electrifying shades of green grow in popularity as we move towards summer, just like these luminescent micro tips by nail stylist Blayke Jacques.
-“A neon green French manicure injects a playful pop of color, making it an undeniable favorite for a fun finish,” says Diogo.
-Try China Glaze Strengthening Nail Polish In The Lime Light, $8.95.
+“A neon green French manicure injects a playful pop of colour, making it an undeniable favourite for a fun finish,” says Diogo.
+She suggests Bio Sculpture Nail Polish in Limelight, £12, as the perfect shade.

 Matcha Latte